Problem Identification: Collect Information about the Student, Environments, Tasks, and Tools

 The following are techniques and tools team members may utilize when gathering information:

-- Observations - Observe the student in his/her natural settings in various activities.
+- Observations - Watch the student in his/her natural settings in various activities.
 Note the participation patterns of peers.
-Compare work samples from the student to those of his or her peers.
+Compare work samples from the student to those of his/her peers.

-- Interactions - Interact with the student.
-Engage him/her in tasks similar to what is required in the classroom.
+- Interactions - Engage him/her in tasks similar to what is required in the classroom.
 Create opportunities for the student to try AT and/or modifications that might be helpful.

 - Interviews - Ask the student, family, and/or school personnel specific questions regarding the needs, abilities, interests, and participation patterns of the student.

 - Record Review - Review past history, medical, or specialized assessment information.